CreativeMaladjustment/stelligent-u-020201208/02-s3/README.md

 _What do you see when you try to read the existing bucket policy before you replace it?_

+everyone public access is read

 #### Question: Default Permissions

 _How do the default permissions differ from the policy you're setting?_

+null values for the public access after

 #### Lab 2.2.4: Using CloudFormation